user-story-based-exercises/cms-core-creating-and-managing-content-in-wordpress/README.md

 - 3 posts have been published
 - The posts feature content relevant to the websites topic
 - The posts feature text
-- The posts feature at least one images
+- The posts feature at least one image
 - The posts feature at least one video

 #### Links